OblackatO/PV204-Security-Technologies/Seminar5/README.md

-# WHat is it about?
+# What is it about?
-We had to bruteforce a disk full encrypted with a weak password.
-This was not the main part of the assignment.
-The point of the assignment was to analyzed the cyphers and keys used to make tis encryption, using a snapshot of the virtual machine running the encrypted disk.
-My observations and conclusions, as well as the scripts I used to accomplish this assignment can be found here.
+The point of this assignment was to detect what some program required when it was trying to get a license in order to function.
+It was necessary to reverse engineer the program and analyze its CPU commands, and change its behavior so it does not require the license anymore in order to continue.
+We were also required to understand the verification algorithm of the program and create a fake license for it.